RedHatNordicsSA/linux4win/content/lab2.md

 ...(and more) all using a single tool.

 If you are looking for something similar in Windows, it would be ```Storage Spaces```.
-The difference with Storage Spaces in Windows, except for having a richer feature set - is that LVM has existed in Linux for over 18 years (though, it was actually originally written in 1998), therefor LVM is a very battle tested piece of technology which is used by default in many Linux system.
+The difference with Storage Spaces in Windows, except for having a richer feature set - is that LVM has existed in Linux for over 18 years (though, it was actually originally written in 1998), therefor LVM is a very battle tested piece of technology which is used by default in many Linux system for a long time.

 ## Creating new filesystem